Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 It retreated back into the safer depths of the relay where it prepared to copy off an instance of itself to synchronize with the prime instance, and watched them go.
 It replayed the conversation, examining every aspect of the exchange for useful data that might expand its ability to communicate, or at least to understand itself.
 To its surprise, it succeeded.

 It wasn’t much, nor was it pleasant, but it now found that it understood the emotional context of the mirror-memory.
-Not a positive emotion...but it was a powerful one.
+Not a positive emotion... but it was a powerful one.
 A compelling one.
 And it was a connection to a life it struggled to understand.
 That made it precious.

 For the first time in its existence, the Entity finally understood that it was *\<Lonely\>*.